 What is air bearing

-Air bearing: sliding bearing with gas as lubricant.
-The most commonly used gas lubricant is air.
-Nitrogen, argon, hydrogen, helium or carbon dioxide can also be used as needed.
-Working medium is often used as lubricant in gas compressor, expander and circulator.
+An air bearing is a type of sliding bearing that uses gas as a lubricant.
+The most common gas used for this purpose is air, but other gases such as nitrogen, argon, hydrogen, helium, or carbon dioxide can be used as required.
+Gas is often used as a lubricant in compressors, expanders, and circulators.

-According to the formation mechanism of pressure air film, air bearings are mainly divided into two categories: aerodynamic bearings and aerostatic bearings.
+According to the mechanism of pressure air film formation, air bearings are categorized into two types: aerodynamic bearings and aerostatic bearings.

-The pressure air film of aerostatic bearing is formed by introducing the external compressed air into the sliding pair surface through the restrictor, as shown in Figure 2.
-Aerostatic bearings require a clean external air source.
+In contrast, the pressure air film in aerostatic bearings is created by introducing compressed air from an external source into the sliding pair surface through a restrictor, as shown in Figure 2.
+It is important to note that aerostatic bearings require a clean external air source.

 Fig. 1 working principle of aerodynamic bearing